iAshish06/Python/README.md

 # Python
-This repo is for simple python codes
+This repo is for simple python codes.